 Make it easy

-For discussions and sharing materials you can use “Edmodo”, which is similar in its design and functions to Facebook, so learners feel familiar with it.
+For discussions and sharing materials, you can use Edmodo, which is similar in its design and functions to Facebook, so learners feel familiar with it.

-Power of Google apps
+Power of Google Apps

-Be accessible and motivative Some virtual learners feel lost and depressed, as they are not so familiar with technology and also not convinced about the quality of online learning.
-So, try to select the easiest platforms to conduct learning sessions and get in touch with your trainees on a frequent basis.
+Be accessible and motivational Some virtual learners feel lost and isolated, as they are not so familiar with technology and also not convinced about the quality of online learning.
+To help, try to select the easiest platforms to conduct learning sessions on and get in touch with your trainees on a frequent basis.

 People like to feel that their trainer cares about their progress and want to work on finding a common ground to communicate with them to facilitate their learning experience.
 Try to be accessible when they need you, offering persuasive answers and motivational words as well as constructive academic advice.